Undergraduate Course: Global Cities: Seoul and comparative perspectives (ASST10156)

 Globalisation has led to greater interconnectedness, but also greater inequality and polarisation.

-Over half of the world's population lives in cities.
-The need for academic research of changing urban lives is growing rapidly.
+The course explores urban politics and policies focusing on Seoul and, comparatively, on other global cities in East Asia.
+Over half of the world's population lives in cities, bringing new challenges to governance, environment and social stability.
+The need for cutting-edge research on changing urban lives is growing rapidly.
 Old metropolises have morphed into global cities.
-The courses uses the case of global cities to reflect on those broad issues.
-These in turn have become dynamic sites of artistic and scientific creativity, melting pots of ethnic and cultural diversity.
-Larger cities are competing with regions and states to be attractive economic hubs and new forms of multilevel governance are taking shape.
-The course explores urban politics, policy and planning focusing on Korea's capital city Seoul and, comparatively, on other global cities Korea and East Asia.
+These, in turn, have become dynamic sites of artistic and scientific creativity, melting pots of ethnic and cultural diversity.
+Larger cities are competing with regions and states to be attractive economic and creative hubs.
+New forms of multilevel governance are taking shape, with profound implications for economic globalisation, hybridity and transborder mobility.

-This course examines how globalisation shapes processes of social, cultural, economic, and political transformations in contemporary cities.
-Taking the city of Seoul as its main vantage point issues discussed include the origins of global cities; transportation and access; housing and land; city poverty and gentrification; labour migration and multicultural society; environment, health, and sustainability.
+This course examines how globalisation shapes processes of social, cultural, economic and political transformations in contemporary cities.
+It uses the city of Seoul as its main vantage point on those changes, before proceeding with a select number of comparisons with other key Asian cities.
+Issues discussed in the course include the origins of global cities, transportation and access, housing and land, city poverty and gentrification, labour migration and multicultural society and environment and health and sustainability.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2022/23, Available to all students (SV1)

 ||Class participation and attendance 10%